 The legend of Ottaviano del Lione, son of Fioravante, is to be found in the following verisons:

 I Reali di Francia: an Italian compilation of Carolingian legends, by Andrea da Barberino.
-Books III is devoted to the adventures of Ottaviano.
+Book III is devoted to the adventures of Ottaviano.
+An abridged translation by Max Wickert can be found on his website, here.

 Fioravante: an Italian prose romance which covers the same ground as Books I, II, and III of the Reali, with some differences.
 Between 1315 and 1340.
 To be found in Rajna’s work I reali di Francia.
 [Volume I:] Ricerche intorno ai reali di Francia, seguite dal libro delle storie di Fioravante e dal cantare di Bovo d’Antona.
 An analysis comes first, and the Fioravante is stuck in at the end.
 Also can be found in Romanzi dei Reali di Francia, edited by Adelaide Mattaini.